zpukr/esp8266-WindStation/README.md

 # esp8266-WindStation
-Simply weather station on ESP8266
+Simply weather station on ESP8266 for windguru.cz and narodmon.com for Arduino